 Level 4 - some intermediate to advanced skills and relevant experience are required - not for novices

 For more information:

 - Detailed Description of the Skill Levels below.

 - A detailed information package is available for each trip, with pictures and a description of the location, weather, itinerary and includes a section on who would enjoy that

-- A general information package called Your First Step that answers many FAQ including an outline of the Skill levels is also available.
+- A general information package called Your First Step that answers many FAQ including an outline of the Skill levels is also available is available upon request

 - Contact our office.
 We’re happy to discuss what to expect on any trip.
 We can usually provide an e-mail or phone number for a previous participant on the trip

 Many independent factors are assessed before we assign a ‘Skill Level’.

 We consider the degree of technical skill required for the trip, how physically demanding the itinerary is, elevation change, the elements of risk involved, the range of weather, the isolation, the length of the expedition and many other factors.
 You can get a good idea if a trip is right for you from the trip information package and by contacting our office.